-Jewish Renewal has deeper roots in the eighteenth century Jewish pietist movement of Hasidism.
+Jewish Renewal has deeper roots in the 18th century Jewish pietist movement of Hasidism.
 Like Jewish Renewal today, Hasidism posed a social and religious challenge to the rabbinic establishment of the time and marked a reemergence of the age-old tradition of Jewish mysticism.
-In late twentieth- century America, perhaps the two main inspirations for the Jewish Renewal movement were rabbis Abraham Joshua Heschel and Shlomo Carlebach, figures of very different temperament and style but both of Hasidic background, both modern day mystics and teachers of immense erudition.
+In late 20th century America, perhaps the two main inspirations for the Jewish Renewal movement were rabbis Abraham Joshua Heschel and Shlomo Carlebach, figures of very different temperament and style but both of Hasidic background, both modern day mystics and teachers of immense erudition.

 Under the leadership of a new generation of rabbis such as Zalman Schachter and Jonathan Omer-man, Jewish Renewal is a kind of neo-Hasidism.
 Rabbi Schachter, in particular, has served as the rebbe, the Hasidic leader, for a number of havurah groups originally called B’nai Or, later changed to P’nai Or, and now organized as the Aleph Network.

 Another aspect of the movement is its openness to other religious traditions and forms of spirituality.
 Hence the P’nai Or havurot are also inspired by New Age spirituality and the twelve-step healing movement.
-Rabbi Schachter frequently collaborates with other New Age leaders such as Ram Dass, and currently is on the faculty of the Naropa Institute, a center of American Buddhism.
+Rabbi Schachter frequently collaborates with other New Age leaders such as Ram Dass, and for years was on the faculty of the Naropa Institute, a center of American Buddhism.
 Similarly, Elat Hayim is a Jewish retreat center modeled on the ashram in Western Massachusetts called Kripalu.
 It combines programs of meditation, yoga, and holistic health with Jewish study, festival observance, and community building.
 Its workshops include topics like “Entering the Gates of Jewish Spirituality” and “Jewish Mysticism for Daily Living.”

 By maintaining such an eclectic sensibility, the Jewish Renewal movement serves as a bridge back into Judaism for many Jews who might otherwise have found their spiritual path elsewhere.
 Some Jewish Renewal leaders have noted the potential of this population by pointing to the phenomenon of Jewish-born Buddhist meditation practitioners and teachers.
-The disproportionate number of born Jews who have chosen a Buddhist spiritual path has been investigated by Roger Kamenetz in his book, The Jew in the Lotus.
+The disproportionate number of born Jews who have chosen a Buddhist spiritual path has been investigated by Roger Kamenetz in his book, The Jew in the Lotus (1994).